Alex-DG/icosahedron-glsl/readme.md

 Original website: https://rogierdeboeve.com/

-Thanks to [Yuri Artyukh](http://twitter.com/akella) for the live coding session and to [Bruno Simon](https://threejs-journey.xyz/)for the ThreeJS starter project.
+Thanks to [Yuri Artyukh](http://twitter.com/akella) for the live coding session and to [Bruno Simon](https://threejs-journey.xyz/) for the ThreeJS starter project.

 [Three.js](https://threejs.org/) is Amazing! 🚀